ogamel/adaptive_genome/research_notes.md

   - for all codons, and translate them...
 64 x 4 matrix ... since only 4 codons could follow another
   - [Frameshift and wild-type proteins are often highly similar because the genetic code and genomes were optimized for frameshift tolerance](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-022-08435-6)
+  - compare the observed values of said matrix with theoretical ones, for random, and what else?
 - Seems rarer codons are more variable between species ... find interpretation and meaning of this between other codons, any other pattern? scatterplot frequency vs gerp score.

 ### Theory
 - What does reverse complement equality imply about the genetic code and the allowed sequences of amino acids?
-Given some frame-wise frequency, what does this impose on the aforementioned?
+Given (similar?) frame-wise frequency, what does this impose on the aforementioned?
 This is profound.
 Compare it to artificial genome.
 - Perhaps non standard genetic code is reflected in the sequences themselves.
 That code and sequences have to go together to conserve these higher properties.